GAUTAMNAVY/SentinelNet/README.md

 - **Features**: 41 features + 1 label
 - **Classes**: 5 (Normal + 4 attack categories)

-## 🎓 Academic Context

-This project fulfills the requirements for an 8-week AI/ML internship covering:

-- Machine Learning fundamentals
-- Classification algorithms
-- Anomaly detection
-- Model evaluation techniques
-- Real-world application deployment

-## 🔐 Security Considerations

-- This is a detection system, not a prevention system
-- Alerts should be reviewed by security professionals
-- False positives are possible and should be investigated
-- Regular model retraining is recommended for evolving threats

-## 📄 License

-This project is for educational and research purposes.

-## 🤝 Contributing

-Improvements and suggestions are welcome!
-Areas for enhancement:

-- Deep learning models (LSTM, CNN)
-- Additional datasets (CICIDS2017, UNSW-NB15)
-- Real-time packet capture integration
-- Web-based dashboard

-## 📧 Contact

 For questions or issues, please open an issue in the project repository.